Updated: Oct 5

 TIG stands for tungsten inert gas and is technically called gas tungsten arc welding (GTAW).
 TIG welding uses a non-consumable tungsten electrode that delivers the current to the welding arc.
 The tungsten and weld puddle are protected and cooled with an inner gas (typical argon.)
 Tungsten is a rare metal found naturally on earth that has the highest melting point.
 A TIG welder uses two hands for this welding process one hand feeds the filler rod into the weld puddle and the other uses an electric torch.
 TIG welding has the ability to soft start and soft stop making TIG welding different from other types of electric welding.

 Knowing when to use MIG & TIG

-MIG and TIG welding both use an electric arc to make the weld and a shielding gas to protect the weld pool from potentially damaging atmospheric gases.
-However each process of welding is suited to specific productions.
-Generally MIG welding is more often recommended for ease of us, the process tends to be a bit more forgiving of mistakes than TIG welding is.
+MIG and TIG welding both use an electric arc to make the weld and shielding gas to protect the weld pool from potentially damaging atmospheric gases.
+However, each process of welding is suited to specific productions.
+Generally, MIG welding is more often recommended for ease of use, the process tends to be a bit more forgiving of mistakes than TIG welding is.
 TIG welding requires very strict control over the timing, pressure and electric current used in the weld.